-- 1) Chairman of the Board of Directors - 2) Chairman of the Audit Committee - 3) Chairman of the Risk Management Committee - 4) Chairman of the Nomination and Remuneration Committee - $^{\rm 5)}$ $\,$ Chairman of the Good Corporate Governance Committee - Mr. Win Viriyaprapaikit, Director, Group Chief Executive Officer supervising and managing Upstream Business Unit and Hot Rolled Business Unit, and the President, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - Mr. Nava Chantanasurakon, Director and Senior Vice President supervising Group Government Affairs Office, managing Commercial Division, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - Mr. Kittisak Mapanao, Director, Senior Vice President supervising and managing Engineering Business Unit and Group Technology Office, and Chief Technology Officer, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - The Chairman of the Board of Directors and Deputy Chairman of the Board of Directors, who were already entitled remuneration for their full-time performance, shall not receive the meeting allowance.
+- 1) Chairman of the Board of Directors, who were already entitled remuneration for their full-time performance, shall not receive the meeting allowance. - 2) Chairman of the Audit Committee - 3) Chairman of the Risk Management Committee - 4) Mr. Tongchat Hongladaromp has resigned from the position of chairman of the Risk Management Committee since 13 March 2019 but retaining the position of Risk Management Committee Member. - 5) Chairman of the Nomination and Remuneration Committee - 6) Mr. Siripol Yodmuangcharoen was appointed as the Good Corporate Governance Committee on 18 July 2019. - 7) Mr. Permpoon Krairiksh was appointed as chairman of the Risk Management Committee on 14 March 2019. - 8) Chairman of the Good Corporate Governance Committee - 9) Mr. Win Viriyaprapaikit, Director, Group Chief Executive Officer, President, Head of Upstream Business Unit, Head of Hot Rolled Business Unit, Head of HBU Business Stewardship and Business Partners Office, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - 10) Mr. Nava Chantanasurakon, Director and Senior Vice President, Supervision Group Government Affairs Office, Management Commercial Division, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - 11) Mr. Kittisak Mapanao, Director, Senior Vice President, Chief Technology Officer, Head of Engineering Business Unit, Head of Steel Construction Business Office, Head of Dream Maker Business Office, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - 12) Mr. Narongrit Chotnuchittrakul, Director, Senior Vice President, Supervision Group Information Technology Office, Head of DBU Business Stewardship and Business Partners Office, considered as an employee of the Company, shall not receive the meeting allowance or a director's remuneration. - 13) Mr. Pichai Eursirisub has left his directorship since 17 July 2019. - The directors' meeting allowance from subsidiaries includes the allowance of the Company's independence directors who held directorship in subsidiaries during 2019.

-Remunerations for Full-time Performance of Chairman of the Board of Directors and Deputy Chairman of the Board of Directors in 2018
+Remunerations for Full-time Performance of Chairman of the Board of Directors and Deputy Chairman of the Board of Directors in 2019

-Name and Position of Director Remuneration for Full-time Performance (Baht) Mr. Somchai Sakulsurarat Chairman of the Board of Directors 3,529,053.26
+Name and Position of Direc Remuneration for Full-time Performance (Baht) Mr. Somchai Sakulsurarat Chairman of the Board of Directors 3,600,000

-Remuneration of Independent Directors of the Company Who Hold Directorship in the Company's Subsidiary in 2018
+Remuneration of Independent Directors of the Company Who Hold Directorship in the Company's Subsidiary in 2019

-No. Name of the Company's Independent Directors Who Hold Directorship in the Company's Subsidiary Position in the Subsidiary Meeting Allowance in 2018 (Baht) West Co West Coast Engineering Company Limited 1.
+No. Name of the Company's Independent Directors Who Hold Directorship in the Company's Subsidiary Position in the Subsidiary Meeting Allowance in 2019 (Baht) West Co ast Engineering Company Limited 1.
 Mr. Somchai Sakulsurarat Director 150,000 2.
 Mr. Tongchat Hongladaromp Director 150,000 Prachuap Port Company Limited 1.
 Mr. Somchai Sakulsurarat Chairman of the Board of Directors 360,000

-^{1.7} Remunerations for executives in a position of Vice President and higher in the form of salaries, retirement compensation, vehicle allowances, insurance premiums and traveling allowances, for 11 people plus the President, totaled Baht 68,380,427.34 for the year.
+^{1.7} Remunerations for executives in a position of Vice President and higher in the form of salaries, retirement compensation, vehicle allowances, insurance premiums and traveling allowances, for 11 people plus the President, totaled Baht 84,486,510.59 for the year.